michael-cw/lsmsprojtempl2/README.md

-After installing the package, you can create a new project from the template by selecting “File \> New Project \> New Directory \> LSMS report template” in Rstudio.
+After installing the package, you can create a new project from the template by selecting “File \> New Project \> New Directory \> LSMS Shiny App Template” in Rstudio.
 You will be asked to provide a project name and a directory where the project should be created.

 <p float="left">
 <img src="./man/img/proj1.png" width="32%" />